 Foxes were first established in the British Isles 330,000 years ago, some time during the Wolstonian Glaciation.
 It is reported that several possible subspecies may have existed in the UK, including:

-The Mountain or 'Greyhound' Fox (also known as 'Hill' or 'Fell')
+The Mountain or 'Greyhound' Fox (also known as 'Hill Fox' or 'Fell Fox')

-The Urban or 'Mastiff' Fox (also known as 'Bulldog' or 'Terrier')
+The Urban or 'Mastiff' Fox (also known as 'Bulldog Fox' or 'Terrier Fox')

 It is unknown for sure if all or any of these foxes differed genetically in any significant way, as genetic testing is only a recent tool for humanity and few if any, reliable taxidermy examples of these foxes remain.